Rahulrathi19/responsive_landing_page/README.md

 - Aligns text and elements using flexbox (`align-items`, `justify-content`, `flex-direction`) within containers.
 - Provides responsive design using `@media` queries for smaller screen sizes, adjusting layout and text size accordingly.

-In summary, the HTML defines the structure of the landing page, while the CSS provides the styling to make it visually appealing and responsive across different devices.
+ The HTML defines the structure of the landing page, while the CSS provides the styling to make it visually appealing and responsive across different devices.